ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/06-asymptotic-analysis.md

 ### Orders of growth

 To be able to discuss orders of growth for algorithms we need to do some abstractions.
 The most important abstraction is to describe the runtime of an algorithm as a mathematical function from the input size to a number.
 We actually don't care how we encode the input size, as long as it is proportional to the actual size of the input.
 So we can, e.g., use the number of cells in an array as input, instead of trying to figure out the exact memory usage of the array.
 And in the same way, we don't care about the unit of measure for the result -- it can be actual runtime, in seconds, minutes or hours, but it's more common to think about the number of "basic operations".
 Already here we have abstracted away lots of things that relate to hardware, which is vital because we want to analyse algorithms, not implementations.
-So we will say things like "the runtime of algorithm $\mathbf{A}$ is $f(n)$".
+So we will say things like "the runtime of algorithm **A** is $f(n)$".

 Now, the easiest way to view order of growth is not as an absolute propery of an algorithm, but instead as a relation between functions.
 When we say that an algorithm is quadratic, we actually mean that the mathematical function $f(n)$ that describes the abstract runtime of the algorithm, is related to the quadratic function $g(n) = n^2$ in some way.

 So, how can we relate functions using orders of growth?
 We do this by saying that one function is a *bound* of another function.
-E.g., when we say that an algorithm $\mathbf{A}$ is quadratic, we actually mean that the function $n^2$ is an upper bound of $\mathbf{A}$.
+E.g., when we say that an algorithm **A** is quadratic, we actually mean that the function $n^2$ is an upper bound of **A**.
 The following are informal definitions of *upper*, *lower* and *tight* bounds -- we will define them more rigorously in [Chapter @sec:analysis-part-2].

 Upper bound

-: $f$ is an upper bound of $g$ **iff** $f$ grows *at least as fast* as $g$, and we write this $f\in O(g)$
+:   $f$ is an upper bound of $g$ **if and only if**
+    $f$ grows *at least as fast* as $g$, and we write this $f\in O(g)$.

 Lower bound

-: $f$ is a lower bound of $g$ **iff** $f$ grows *at most as fast* as $g$, and we write this $f\in\Omega(g)$
+:   $f$ is a lower bound of $g$ **if and only if**
+    $f$ grows *at most as fast* as $g$, and we write this $f\in\Omega(g)$.

 Tight bound

-: $f$ is a tight bound of $g$ **iff** both functions grow *at the same rate*, and we write this $f\in\Theta(g)$
+:   $f$ is a tight bound of $g$ **if and only if**
+    both functions grow *at the same rate*, and we write this $f\in\Theta(g)$.

 ### Should we use $O$, $\Omega$ or $\Theta$?